JuliaImages/OpenCV.jl/README.md

 OpenCV.jl welcomes contributions from the community.
 If you encounter any issues, have suggestions for improvements, or would like to contribute code, please check the [GitHub repository](https://github.com/JuliaImages/OpenCV.jl).

+OpenCV.jl currently just directly provides OpenCV_jll without a higher level interface written here.
+It provides an avenue for further developement using OpenCV bindings.
+For contribution, there are two very important components that must be maintained i.e. YggDrasil build_tarballs.jl which build OpenCV_jll which is available [here](https://github.com/JuliaPackaging/Yggdrasil/tree/master/O/OpenCV) and the Julia Bindings of OpenCV which are available [here](https://github.com/opencv/opencv_contrib/tree/4.x/modules/julia).
+To build the Julia Bindings, this [blog post ](https://docs.opencv.org/4.x/d8/da4/tutorial_julia.html)will be of help.
+Also, @archit120 's [blog posts](https://archit.me/blog/) might be of interest.

 ## License

 OpenCV.jl is licensed under the [MIT License](https://github.com/JuliaImages/OpenCV.jl/blob/main/LICENSE).
 Please refer to the license file for more information.